frob/frob.github.com/content/posts/2015-12-22-lets-plan-a-new-arduino-based-video-game-console.md

  - An Arduino displaying stuff on a TV/Monitor
  - An Arduino getting input from an off the shelf game Controller

 I have seen articles where people have done each of these things independently with an Arduino.
-I hope to pull all this together.
+The pieces exist.
+The challenge is pulling them together into something a kid can hold in their hands, load a cartridge into, and play.
+That is the project.
+If I get far enough along, maybe someone who knows more about digital electronics than I do will see this and want to help make it real.